eniewold/homey-marstek-connector/README.md

 - Current power output or intake (Watt)
 - Battery Temperature
 - Charge and discharge totals (kWh)
+- Phase A/B/C Power (Watt)
+- Total Power (Watt)
+- CT State (Connected/Not Connected)
+- Current Battery Mode

-You can also send commands to the battery to change the operating mode to 'Manual', 'AI', 'Passive' or 'Auto'.
-These commands can be transmitted using Homey flows ('Then...').
+You can control the battery mode directly from the device page (AI, Auto, Force Charge, Force Discharge) or send commands to change the operating mode to 'Manual', 'AI', 'Passive' or 'Auto' using Homey flows ('Then...').
+Force Charge and Force Discharge power levels are configurable in device settings.
+A simplified manual mode flow card allows setting manual mode with text input for start time and auto-calculated 2-hour duration.

 ## REQUIREMENTS